NREL/OpenOA/paper/paper.md

 dissemination of OA methods and best practices.
 Furthermore, we believe that a standard operational analysis will benefit those who rely upon these analysis for investment decisions, as a standardized analysis will produce more consistent results.

-# Fostering Collaboration
-The intent of OpenOA is to foster collaboration and methods sharing in a wind industry that has historically been very protective of methods and data.
-Much of an OA analysis could be standard and uncontroversial, and by creating a public repository for the collection and dissemination of OA methods and best practices, significant efficiency gains can be achieved.
-OpenOA currently implements a long-term corrected AEP analysis, and provides low level functions which are helpful in this computation.
-Over time, we hope that OpenOA will become a reference implementation for OA methods from which a published standard (IEC or otherwise) may quickly follow.
-To our knowledge, this approach of fostering a collaborative repository of methods that are tested and used prior to developing a published standard is new to the wind industry, and may indeed prove more efficient than the multi-year approach of writing a standard from scratch.

 # Acknowledgements
 This work was authored by the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.